stackgl/gl-shader/README.md

 * `uniforms` is an (optional) list of all uniforms exported by the shader program
 * `attributes` is an (optional) list of all attributes exported by the shader program

 The optional `uniforms` and `attributes` arrays have the following format.
+This will be extracted at run-time from the shader, so you can typically omit the `uniforms` and `attributes` arguments.

 ```js
 {